 Every opportunity looks as good as the next one

 It’s not uncommon for smaller firms to chase every shiny object that pops up.
 Due to a lack of vision and focus you don’t know which opportunities to pursue and which ones to ignore.
 So, to be on the safe side, you go after all of them.

 This lack of focus leads to resources getting spread way too thin.
 As a result, even the worthwhile opportunities may not pan out because they were not given the right level of attention.

 Business strategy is all about focus and making decisions about what the company will be selling and to whom.
 At the same time, deciding what not to do is just as important, perhaps even more so.

 It is difficult to say “No”

 Remember, trying to be all things to all people is not a good business strategy.
-Strategy is all about focus and making smart choices.

-Marketplace trends and their impact are being missed
+Business trends and their impact are being missed

 The demands of day-to-day activities are so overwhelming that you never have time to stay in touch with what’s happening in the industry, among customers, developments in technology, and so on.
 You don’t find out what’s going on until after the event.